-Unless further restricted by the investment policies of a specific sub-fund as described in the special sections below, the Investment Company may enter into securities lending and borrowing transactions.
+Unless further restricted by the investment policy of a specific sub-fund as described in the special section below, the Investment Company may enter into securities lending and borrowing transactions.
 The applicable restrictions can be found in CSSF Circular 08/356 as amended from time to time.
 As a general rule, securities lending and borrowing transactions may only be performed in respect of eligible assets under the Law of 2010 and the sub-fund's investment principles.

-Those transactions may be entered into for one or more of the following aims: (i) reduction of risk. (ii) reduction of cost and (iii) generation of additional capital or income with a level of risk which is consistent with the risk profile of the relevant sub-fund and the applicable risk diversification rules.
-Under normal circumstances, up to 80% of the sub-fund's securities may be transferred to counterparties by means of securities lending transactions.
-However, depending on market demand, the Investment Company reserves the right to transfer up to 100% of a sub-fund's securities to counterparties as a loan.
-An overview of the actual current utilization rates is available on the Management Company's website at www.dws.com.
+Those transactions may be entered into for one or more of the following aims: (i) reduction of risk, (ii) reduction of cost and (iii) generation of additional capital or income with a level of risk which is consistent with the risk profile of the relevant sub-fund and the applicable risk diversification rules.
+Depending on market conditions and market demand, it is expected that up to 70% of the sub-fund's securities can be transferred to counterparties by means of securities lending transactions.
+However, if there is an increased market demand, the Investment Company reserves the right to transfer a maximum of up to 100% of a sub-fund's securities to counterparties as a loan.

 Securities lending and borrowing may be carried out for the assets held by the relevant sub-fund provided (i) that their volume is kept at an appropriate level or that the Investment Company or relevant sub-fund manager is entitled to request the return of the securities lent in a manner that enables the sub-fund at all times to meet its redemption obligations and (ii) that these transactions do not jeopardise the management of the sub-fund's assets in accordance with its investment policy.
 Their risks shall be captured by the risk management process of the Management Company.

-The Investment Company or the relevant sub-fund manager may enter into securities lending and borrowing transactions provided that they comply with the following rules:
+The Investment Company or the relevant subfund manager may enter into securities lending and borrowing transactions provided that they comply with the following rules: